jbro/turbo-coder/README.md

 ![Turbo Coder](./hardware.jpg)

 Turbo Coder is a simple hardware device that enables you to quickly accept Copilot suggestions in VSCode.
-It acts as a USB keyboard and sends CTRL+Right Arrow on single button press and Tab on double press.
+It acts as a USB keyboard and sends CTRL+Right Arrow on single button press and Tab on long press.

 ## Hardware